 And I’m delighted to tell you that this may just replace the chicken liver pate as my favourite pate.

-I got the idea for this mushroom pate from my steak roulades that I’d stuffed with a mushroom duxelles.
-There was a little bit of the stuffing left over, which I tasted it once it had gone cold.
+I got the idea for this mushroom pate from my steak roulades that I'd stuffed with mushroom duxelles.
+There was a little bit of the stuffing left over, which I tasted once it had gone cold.
 The flavour was amazing so I remade the duxelles with the addition of sherry and cream, and this mushroom pate was born.

-The mushrooms are cooked slowly with onions and thyme until the moisture has all evaporated and the mushroom flavour has intensified.
+The mushrooms are cooked slowly with onions and thyme until all the moisture has evaporated and the mushroom flavour has intensified.
 The addition of sherry adds an element of sweetness, and a dash of cream finishes off the pate beautifully.

 If you prefer a smooth pate you can blend the cooked mushrooms and onions with a stick blender.
-I prefer the texture to be a little more coarse so I don’t bother with this step.
-It’s your choice 🙂
+I like the texture to be a little more coarse so I don't bother with this step.
+It's your choice 🙂

 What is duxelles?